PAUL K. MATTESON, MS.Ed., L.C.P.C.

 LEANNE ABDNOR, MSW

-Ned currently works as a Critical Care Nurse.
-He is a Respiratory Therapist and has worked in Healthcare for 16 years.
-He has substantial Externalization Workshop experience and has been in training with Edgebrook for the past three years.
-“I am honored to be a part of this work and these workshops.”
+Ned works as a Critical Care Nurse.
+He has worked in healthcare for 20 years and has substantial Externalization Workshop experience.
+He has been a staff member of Edgebrook for the past 4 years.
+“I am honored to be part of this work and these workshops.”

 LYNN GOLEMON, BA, CPA